 The Congressional Relations Office received and responded to dozens of letters addressed to the President from members of Congress each day.
 To control this mail and allow for easy reference, the Congressional Relations staff created a single centralized file of logs of incoming mail and copies of their outgoing letters.
 Copies of congressional letters drafted by other White House offices were often added to the file.

 The White House Gift Unit is one of several permanent operating offices that provide support services to each administration.
 Marjorie Wicklein headed the office in the Ford administration, supervising a staff of eight.
 Wicklein reported to Robert Lindner, the Permanent Operations Offices' chief executive clerk, who in turn reported to the staff secretary, through David Hoopes, special assistant to the President.
+The Gift Unit processed all gifts received at the White House for the First Family or other government officials, with the exception of Bicentennial gifts.

 The White House Press Release Collection contains both the press releases published and distributed by the White House Press Release Unit and most of the press releases issued informally by the Press Secretary's office.
 The collection originally included only press releases distributed by the Press Release Unit, but a partial set of press releases collected by the National Archives have been interfiled.
 Most of those added were fairly routine releases of information which the Press Office distributed.
 Such items were usually just photocopied and released without ever being